nanorepublica/ccg-test/README.md

 ## Challenge 1 Notes

-- Authentication of sorts is in but unsecure, as I would never do authentication like this in a production environment.
+- Authentication of sorts is in but insecure, as I would never do authentication like this in a production environment.
   It was done this way to leave the original data files intact.
 Otherwise I would normally set up a backend to expose the data over an API.
   But it does mean a user can only access their data
 - Responsive & aesthetic design,